nicomedinap/nicomedinap.github.io/escritos/LoQueUnoNecesita.md

 *main the gap between the train and the platform*

-Las nubes incoloras vuelven gris esta ciudad llena de ladrillos.
+Las nubes incoloras vuelven gris los suburbios llenos de ladrillos.

 *main the gap between the train and the platform*